Particle Based Inference for Continuous-Discrete State Space Models: Introduction

 The remainder of the paper is structured as follows.
-In Section \ref{sec:FK}, we recall the Feynman-Kac formulism of a SSM.
-In Section \ref{sec:CD-SSM} we embed the CD-SSM within the Feynman-Kac framework, in its original form, before consideration of path transforms.
+In Section \ref{sec:FK}, we recall the Feynman-Kac formalism of a SSM and provide pseudocode for some of the deduced particle-based methods.
+In Section \ref{sec:CD-SSM} we embed the CD-SSM within the Feynman-Kac framework, in its original form, before consideration of path proposals or reparameterisations.
 In preparation of what follows, we describe forward and backward decompositions of SDE paths.
-In Section \ref{sec:guided} we discuss forward/backward path proposals.
-In Section \ref{sec:transform} we present the full methodology for CD-SSMs, by describing the two path transforms and the corresponding Monte-Carlo methods, FM and BM.
+In Section \ref{sec:guided} we present our constructions for forward/backward path proposals, and develop the corresponding guided Feynman-Kac formulae.
+In Section \ref{sec:transform} we present the reparameterised forward and backward Feynman-Kac formulae, which imply the feasibility of implementation of particle-based Monte Carlo methods that reselect ancestors for the class of CD-SSMs.
+In Section \ref{sec:numerics}, we present a collection of numerical experiments that demonstrate the effectiveness of our Feynman-Kac constructions on both filtering and smoothing problems.
 We give concluding remarks and outline further research directions in Section \ref{sec:conc}.